 There are many natural ways to relax your back & keep your spine healthy and happy, flexible and pain-free.

-Last week we looked at how relaxation can help your physical body as a natural pain reliever.
+In the first blog in our series of Spinal Health blog we looked at how relaxation can help your physical body as a natural pain reliever.
 This week we are looking at your mindset and how relaxation can help you to release tension with focus and breath awareness as well as going a little deeper to listen to your body and know what the pain may be drawing your attention to.
 Here are the next two areas to consider and a free guided relaxation to help take you there and deal with the physical aspects of natural pain relief.
-To get your relaxation now simply click below now.
+To get your relaxation now simply click on the button to the right.

 Mindfulness- Based Stress Reduction

 When you practice relaxation regularly you’ll begin to notice your thoughts.
 Mindfulness based stress reduction is the process of becoming the observer of your thoughts and realising that you are more than the thoughts that pass through your mind.
 You actually have the ability to change the thoughts and take charge of what you choose to think about.

 Initially, I’ll be honest, it is easier said than done.
 But over time and with a regular relaxation time in your day or a few times a week you’ll be able to acknowledge the thoughts and choose if you currently believe this to be true or is this an old pattern or belief that’s on a hamster wheel of thought.